-Honors Orchestra1 CreditGrades 11, 1240 WeeksPrerequisite - Successful completion of written test, and teacher recommendation.
+Prerequisite - Successful completion of audition, written test, and teacher recommendation.

 The Honors Orchestra option is designed for highly motivated student musicians who strive to achieve at the highest levels and encourages student leadership and creativity.
 This option will prepare young musicians to become lifelong independent music learners and participants.
 Students selecting this option are enrolled in the regular Orchestra class.
-In addition Students will:
+In addition

-- Participate in co-curricular string music activities • - Learn to evaluate and improve performance by: • - Leading class rehearsals • - Creating lesson plans • - Selecting musical literature • - Audition for and participate in, honors ensembles • - Assume leadership roles within the larger ensemble perform individual solos
+- Participate in co-curricular string music activities - Learn to evaluate and improve performance by: - Leading class rehearsals - Creating lesson plans - Selecting musical literature - Audition for and participate in, honors ensembles - Perform a Level 6 solo at a NYSSMA and/or In-House Solo Festival - Assume leadership roles within the larger ensemble perform individual solos

-Basic Musicianship Grades 10, 11, 12
+Basic Musicianship (0350) 1 Credit Grades 10, 11, 12 40 Weeks